Yoga Instructor Career - 2023 Salary, Prospects & More

 Your level of experience affects your salary outcome in most professions.

-The more time you’ve spent in a field, the more money you’re eligible to earn.
+The more time you spend in a field, the more money you can earn.

 Experience isn’t something you can control outside of not quitting.

-Having said that, you can maximize the value of your level of experience by maintaining a consistent and favorable track record.
+You can maximize the value of your experience level by maintaining a consistent and favorable track record.

 This means delivering the best possible service you can as well as managing your brand and reputation effectively.

-Your reputation is dependent on how well you market and brand yourself as well as maintaining a good level of integrity.
+Your reputation depends on how well you market and brand yourself and maintain a good level of integrity.

 The use of social media is key when it comes to the growth and management of a reputation.